-There shall be only one official personnel file for each employee and it shall be maintained in the Office of Human Resources.
+There shall be only one official personnel file for each employee, and it shall be maintained in the Office of Human Resources.
 Such file will contain the employee's original application, performance evaluation(s), personnel action forms as well as other pertinent materials related to his or her employment.

-6.02 Amendments
+6.02Amendments

-The Personnel Review Committee shall make general and specific recommendations to the Commissioner and the Board concerning amendments, additions, and deletions to the Personnel Policy Manual.
+The Personnel Review Committee shall make general and specific recommendations to the Commissioner and the Council concerning the amendments, additions, and deletions to the Personnel Policy Manual.